Bootstrap

 “It is sown in corruption; it is raised in incorruption: It is sown in dishonour; it is raised in glory: it is sown in weakness; it is raised in power: It is sown a natural body; it is raised a spiritual body.”
 (1 Corinthians 15:42-44)

 Look at the pairs.
 Corruption and incorruption.
 Dishonor and glory.
 Weakness and power.
 Natural and spiritual.
 Every pair is the same information at two different rendering resolutions.
 The thought doesn’t change.
 The rendering changes.
-Corruption isn’t something that was added to the body after the fall.
-Corruption is a rendering constraint that will be removed at the resurrection.
-Weakness isn’t a property of the person.
-Weakness is a property of the rendering engine.
-Remove the constraint, and what was always there - incorruption, glory, power - becomes visible.
+Corruption, weakness, dishonor — these are rendering constraints, not properties of the person.
+Remove the constraints, and what was always there becomes visible.

 “It is sown a natural body; it is raised a spiritual body.”
 And here is where people get confused, because they read “spiritual body” and think “immaterial body.”
 But that is not what Paul is saying.
 A “spiritual body” is a body animated and governed by the Spirit.
 The “natural body” is animated by the soul — the psyche, the natural life, the old firmware.
 The “spiritual body” is animated by the Spirit — the pneuma, the new firmware, the power of God Himself.
 Same body.
 Different operating system.
 The body doesn’t become less physical.
 It becomes less constrained.
 The Spirit doesn’t make the body immaterial.
 The Spirit makes the body free.